 - The presence of an active and helpful community can significantly impact the ease of learning and problem-solving.
 Community forums, online communities, and documentation resources contribute to a more supportive learning environment.

-By considering these factors, developers can gain a better understanding of why certain programming languages are considered harder than others.
-However, it’s important to note that these factors are not absolute and may vary depending on individual perspectives and experiences.
+By considering these factors, creators can nicely understand why certain programming languages are sensed as more complex.
+However, it’s vital to note that these factors are personal and can vary based on personal opinions and experiences.

 What is the hardest programming language?